 What is Wound Awareness Week 2020 all about?

-Wound Awareness Week is raising awareness of chronic wounds across Australia.
-This year’s theme “Let’s Talk About Wounds” encourages people to start a conversation with their health professionals about hard to heal wounds.
-It is important that the community at large can identify the wound warning signs (pain, fluid, smell, over 30 days to heal), know who is most at risk from chronic wounds, and what actions to take if they have a wound that won’t heal.
+- Increase awareness of chronic wounds including identifying wound warning signs (pain, fluid, smell, over 30 days to heal), know who is most at risk from chronic wounds, and what actions to take if they have a wound that won’t heal.